hasimensarkavak/smart-thermostat-project/README.md

 <img src="https://cdn.freelogovectors.net/svg07/google-home-logo.svg" alt="Google Home Logo" width="50" height="50" class="lazyloaded" data-ll-status="loaded">
 <img src="https://upload.wikimedia.org/wikipedia/commons/c/cc/Apple_HomeKit_logo.svg" alt="Apple Home Logo" width="50" height="50" class="lazyloaded" data-ll-status="loaded">

+## Sinricpro
+* You should add a thermostat to your sinricpro account and paste the necessary keys into the places in relay.ino.

 ## Google Home
 * You can use it by connecting with Sinricpro